MTG/compIAM/docs/source/basic_usage.rst

 The integrated tools and models are organized by:

 #.
-First, the following fundamental musical aspects: melody, rhythm, structure and timbre.
+First, the following fundamental musical aspects: melody, rhythm, structure, timbre, and from v0.3.0 we have included separation as well.
 #.
 Then, the tools are grouped by tasks.

 You can access the several included tools by importing them from their corresponding modules: